Urbania: History

 Originally known as Castel delle Ripe, it was a free commune of the Guelph party.
 In 1277 it was destroyed by the Ghibellines, then rebuilt by the Provençal Guillaume Durand in 1284 and christened Castel Durante.
 Later it was ruled by the Brancaleoni family.
-When the latter were ousted, the city offered itself to the Dukes of Urbino, who used the palace in the city as summer residence and had it restored by architects such as Francesco di Giorgio Martini.
+When the latter were ousted, the city offered itself to the Dukes of Urbino (Gentile Brancaleoni was the first wife of Federico da Montefeltro, later Duke of Urbino), who used the palace in the city as summer residence and had it restored by architects such as Francesco di Giorgio Martini.
 The last della Rovere duke, Francesco Maria II, is buried in the Ducal Palace of Urbania.

 In 1631 it became part of the Papal States.
 Five years later its name changed to the current one, in honor of Pope Urban VIII.

 On 23 January 1944 Urbania was bombed by the Allies, resulting in the deaths of 250 civilians.
 It was a Sunday so the people had gathered in the town, increasing the number of victims.

 After World War II Urbania received the Bronze Medal for Military Valour for the deeds of its citizens during the partisan warfare.